EunchongKim/github.io/README.md

 The functions and interface are borrowed from MySQL and MariaDB.
 The functions I developed are 'insert', 'select', 'delete', 'update', 'database constraints', 'catalogs', 'transactions', and 'journals'.
 All this functions are realised in the command window by analysing the real MySQL queries and parsing them.

-This is example of playing this system:
+This is the example of playing this system:
 ```
 HomeDB [test]> INSERT INTO Animal (Id, Name, Kind, Owner) VALUES (1, Fido, dog, ab123);
 Insert time (0.001 sec)